bluerobotics/br-equipment-control-app/README.md

   <img src="assets/app.png" alt="App Screenshot" width="800">
 </p>

 The system is designed to be modular.
-You can add new devices to the application without changing the main codebase.
-This is done by creating a new folder for the device in the `/devices` directory and adding a set of specific configuration files.
-The application can even detect and load new device modules while it's running.
+New devices, commands, and variables are added through the Command Reference panel via right-click context menus.
+The application can detect and load new device modules at runtime without restarting.

 ---